smitzkar/digitaleSprechstunde/README.md

 - very few ads, if at all
 - keeps the basic colour scheme
 - fonts can be somewhat messed up on some devices
-- Suchgebiet und Zeit are nice features!
+- Suchgebiet und Zeit are nice features! (others handle this behind the scenes, but this is more accessible)
 - plant trees!

 ---